wills106/homeassistant-solax-modbus/docs/faq.md

 Please don't use / expect Donations as a form of paid technical support.

-I was asked to add the option to recieve donations as people wanted to buy me a Beer/Cola or multiples as a form of thanks.
+I was asked to add the option to receive donations as people wanted to buy me a Beer/Cola or multiples as a form of thanks.

 ## Entity I need is not present